 3.9 Withholding information from or misleading of participants is unacceptable except where this forms an essential part of the research.
 It is the responsibility of the researchers to determine whether alternative procedures are available.
 Participants in such research should be provided with additional information as soon as possible.
 They should then be asked to confirm their consent, and if they do not do so they should be removed from the study sample and their data destroyed.
-All e-Ethics Committees should pay particular attention to such research which should be avoided whenever possible.
-If, in the e-Ethics Committee's judgement, the participants are likely to object after debriefing, then the research should not be approved.
+All Ethics Review Panels should pay particular attention to such research which should be avoided whenever possible.
+If, in the Ethics Review Panel's judgement, the participants are likely to object after debriefing, then the research should not be approved.